Edfred1/Contextual-Music-Crafter/README.md

   - Extracts tracks, note timing in beats, initial BPM and time signature from a MIDI file.
   - Builds compact, LLM‑friendly summaries of tracks to avoid oversized prompts.
   - Can propose updates to `config.yaml`/`song_settings.json` and save them for use with the generators.
+  - Saves an analysis artifact (`analysis_run_*.json`) that you can use as a starting point for generation/optimization.
   - Integrated actions after analysis:
     - Optimize selected tracks only (keeps other tracks unchanged).
     - Add a new track to the whole song (context‑aware).
 Modes: